qfishpear/fishrss/README-en.md

 * For Orpheus, in `CONFIG["ops"]`, `"api_cache_dir"`，`"authkey"`, `"torrent_pass"` are required, and one of `"cookies"` and `"api_key"` are required.
 If you don't edit `"cookies"`, leave it commented.
 * For Dicmusic, in `CONFIG["dic"]`, `"api_cache_dir"`，`"cookies"`, `"authkey"`, `"torrent_pass"` are required.

-If you're going to use scripts besides `filter.py`, it's highly recommended to fill `api_cache_dir` and create the corresponding directory.
-Otherwise, same api requests will be sent to server repeatedly if you run the scripts multiple times.
-Some JSON files should be created as API cache during running.
+If you're going to use other scripts besides `filter.py`, it's highly recommended to fill `api_cache_dir` and create the corresponding directory.
+Otherwise, same api requests will be sent to server repeatedly if you run the scripts multiple times, which makes it really slow.
+Some JSON files should be created in that folder as API cache during running.

 The entries required in each script will be explained correspondingly.